 There are numerous types of lead-acid batteries, including absorbed glass mat (AGM) and gel batteries.
 Some newer lead-acid batteries use nanocarbon to slow sulfation in the batteries, extending their useful lives.
 The nanocarbon helps the battery charge faster and increases the cycle life as compared to traditional lead-acid batteries.

 While lead is toxic, it can be recycled.
 So can the containers lead-acid batteries are contained in.
 Most of the batteries' electrolytes can actually be recycled into new batteries or for other uses.

 These are the batteries used in most rechargeable electronics these days.
 In everything from smartphone and laptop batteries—usually in pouch form—to cylindrical cells such as those used in power tools and prismatic cells—which are used in electronic vehicles.
 Since they allow for air gaps between cells to aid in cooling, lithium-ion batteries usually have high energy density, low self-discharge, and high charging efficiency.

 Lithium-ion batteries, particular those used in larger applications like EVs and home energy storage systems, require a battery management system that monitors each battery cell and its voltage to keep them in the appropriate temperature range and ideal operating conditions.
 The management system adds equipment and costs to an energy storage system.
 But lithium-ion energy systems have a longer cycle life and lifespan than lead-acid systems.

 Vanadium has some other advantages.
-It doesn't degrade over time and doesn't have cycling limitations, manufacturers say.
-At the end of a battery's lifespan the vanadium is not toxic and can be recycled.
-Another factor is that the capacity of a flow battery system is that it can be increased adding more electrolyte rather than by adding more batteries.
+According to manufacturers, it doesn't degrade over time and doesn't have cycling limitations.
+At the end of a battery's lifespan, the vanadium is not toxic and can be recycled.
+Another factor is that the capacity of a flow battery system can be increased by adding more electrolytes rather than by adding more batteries.